Not many people have heard of a “split keyboard.”

 Keychron Q11 is now officially available in Japan from March 15, 2024.

-Disadvantages of a split keyboard
+Disadvantages and cautions of split keyboards

 The first thing to understand when introducing a left-right split keyboard is the disadvantages.